bxz9200/CLPA/README.md

 https://github.com/ajbrock/BigGAN-PyTorch

-In our paper, we also used the pretrained BigGAN model (138k epochs) for the ImageNet experiments.
+In our paper, we also used the pretrained BigGAN model (138k G iters) for the ImageNet experiments.